mattgodbolt/ce-cppcon-talk/Notes.md

 Move construction vs copy

-Shout to Chamdler and Michael Spencer talks on UB
+Shout to Chandler and Michael Spencer talks on UB

 Shout to John Regehr